THz Platform

 - 2018–2020 ANR DIRAC3D “Low-energy excitations in 3D Dirac and Weyl semimetals”

-Recently, thanks to the Platform, a collaboration with CIRAD and the Laboratory of Mechanics and Civil Engineering (LMGC) at the University of Montpellier was established, which led to the following cross-disciplinary projects:
+Recently, through the Platform, a collaboration was established with CIRAD and the Laboratory of Mechanics and Civil Engineering (LMGC) at the University of Montpellier, leading to the following interdisciplinary projects: